 4. ‘Twelfth Night’

 I really want to read this one, it sounds great!
 The storyline sounds really confusing, but I love the sound of the strong female characters.
-It’s also a comedy, so might be happier than the ones I’ve read in the past, which have all been tragedies… Tragedies are good and everything, but there’s not much ambiguity regarding how everyone will end up!
+It’s also a comedy, so might be happier than the ones I’ve read in the past, which have all been tragedies.

-Ages ago I watched the teen film ‘She’s the Man’ which was loosely (very loosely) based on ‘Twelfth Night’ and, although the film was awful, it did get me interested in the play, with Viola, the main character, dressing up as a man, which really intrigues me!
+Ages ago I watched the teen film ‘She’s the Man’ which was (very) loosely based on ‘Twelfth Night’ and, although the film was awful, it did get me interested in the play!

 5. ‘Anthony and Cleopatra’

 This sounds like such an amazing play!
 My mum studied it a couple of years ago, and the character of Cleopatra sounds so strong-willed.
-I think that Shakespeare often portrays women as strong characters, and throughout his plays I can see some similarity in their strong nature, such as with Emilia from ‘Othello’ and Lady Macbeth.
-I’m sure Shakespeare must have been a closet feminist 😉
+I think that Shakespeare often portrays women as strong characters, and in his plays I can see some similarity in their strong nature, such as the character of Emilia from ‘Othello’ and Lady Macbeth.

-There are so many more plays I could name that I would love to read, and hopefully one day I’ll get round to reading them all, but these are the few that I have loved reading, and that I’m looking forward to reading in the future!
+There are so many more plays I could name that I would love to read- and hopefully one day I’ll get round to reading them all- but these are the few that I have loved reading, or that I’m looking forward to reading in the future.

 What do you think of my top 5 Shakespeare plays?
 Are there any Shakespeare plays you would like to read in the future?
 What’s your favourite Shakespeare play?